tesseract-ocr/tessdoc/TrainingTesseract.md

 *How to use the tools provided to train Tesseract 3.03–3.04 for a new language.*

-**Important note**: Before you invest time and efforts on training Tessetact, it is highly recommended to read the [ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) page.
+**Important note**: Before you invest time and efforts on training Tesseract, it is highly recommended to read the [ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) page.

 Tesseract 3.04 provides a [script] (https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) for an easy way to execute the various phases of training Tesseract.
 More information on using it can be found on the [tesstrain.sh](tesstrain.sh) page.